pdl/jtl/spec/draft.md

 Instructions have attributes.

+An instruction, when executed, MUST produce one of the following results:

+- A nodelist, which may have zero or more nodes.
+This may be used in another calculation.
+- A void sesult, indicating that no result was expected.
+This is distinct from an empty nodelist.

+### Evaluation

+An evaluation returns a list of results.
+It is represented as a JSON array, and consists of a series of instructions, which are executed in order.

+An instruction may trigger multiple evaluatins, foe example: a `select` to determine the nodes to perform the instruction on, followed by a `produce` on each of the nodes.

+In some cases, it is significant if there are empty nodelists, for example in the case of `eq`.

 ### Production

-A production is an instruction which will return a single value, or a list of values.
-A production is represented as a JSON array, and consists of a series of instructions, which are executed in order.
+A production is an evaluation which will return a nodelist containing a single value, or a list of values.

 The results of a production may not always be acceptable to the context in which they are placed: